Pope rejects German cardinal's resignation over abuse scandal | DW | 10.06.2021

-Munich Cardinal Reinhard Marx had offered to step down as the Catholic Church is being rocked by a sexual abuse crisis.
+Munich Cardinal Reinhard Marx had offered to step down over the sexual abuse scandal in the Catholic Church.
 The pope agreed that the Church needs to be reformed.

+The pope rejected the cardinal's resignation, but agreed with the need to reform the Catholic Church

 Pope Francis said that he rejected the offer of resignation from the Archbishop of Munich Cardinal Reinhard Marx in a letter published by the Vatican on Thursday.

-Note: Correction: The initial version of this article showed a picture of Cardinal Marx with Pope Benedikt, not the current Pope Francis.
-This has been amended and we apologize for the oversight.